synesthesia/site2019/content/post/2021/2021-09-04-how-to-make-schools-safer/index.md

 * Independent Sage released a [plan for safer schools](https://www.independentsage.org/wp-content/uploads/2020/11/Safe-schools-v4b1.pdf), and a detailed safer workplaces charter

-* Key principles they advised for schools in Novemeber 2020 were:
+* Key principles they advised for schools in November 2020 were:

   * Distancing (implying smaller classes and reorganisation)
   * Ventilation